zetifinance/main-website-2023-fork/content/pages/fleets.md

         However, financing is expensive and often disconnected from revenue generation, not to mention the hidden costs and penalties found with traditional leasing.

-        Zeti’s pay-per-mile financing optimises your cash flow and can help secure your profit margin.
+        Zeti’s pay-per-mile financing optimizes your cash flow and can help secure your profit margin.
       buttons: []
   - type: grid
     variant: card